Chetan3010/EarthX/README.md

-# 🎵 EarthX Discord Music Bot
+# 🎵 EarthX Discord Music Bot ( 🚅 v2 is on the way...)

 ![EarthX Banner](./assets/images/earthx-banner.png)